oscarjuly23/oscarjuly23/README.md

 <h1 align="left">Hi there, I'm Oscar 👋</h1>
-<h3 align="left">Data Engineer | Computer Engineering @ LaSalle | #Analytics #Python</h3>
+<h3 align="left">Data & Analytics Engineer | Computer Engineering @ LaSalle | #Analytics #Python</h3>

-I am a student of computer engineering with a profound enthusiasm for technology and innovation.
-I have acquired substantial proficiency in programming, data analysis, and systems administration.
+As a Data & Analytics Engineer, I blend a background in computer engineering with a keen passion for technology and innovation.
+My expertise lies in programming, data analysis, and systems administration, providing me with a strong foundation in the realm of data science.

-Presently, I am actively seeking employment opportunities within the technology sector.
-I aspire to leverage my extensive experience and knowledge to contribute to pioneering projects.
-What propels my commitment to this sector is the prospect of remaining at the vanguard of digital transformation and crafting solutions that exert a positive influence on society.
+Actively pursuing opportunities within the technology sector, I am driven by the desire to apply my extensive knowledge to transformative projects.
+My commitment to this field is fueled by the opportunity to stay at the forefront of digital evolution, crafting solutions that positively impact society.

-I firmly believe that my capacity to ingeniously address challenges, coupled with my unwavering dedication to continuous learning, underscore my standing as a valuable and resolute professional within this domain.
+I believe that my ability to creatively tackle challenges, combined with my unwavering commitment to continuous learning, positions me as a valuable and determined professional in the dynamic field of data science.

 <h3 align="left">Connect with me:</h3>
 <p align="left">